Ryuhou-Kai/Kai/README.md

 1. Create a private discord bot on the discord developer portal
 2. Invite the bot to your private test server
+3. Set the bot token and logging channel id in th main.cpp under the DEBUG_VALUE direktive

 For development, select one of the debug profiles and start the cmake, followed by a build.